Why Major Incidents Still Happen in “World-Class” Operations

 High-hazard organisations often have strong compliance records and impressive audit scores.
 Yet catastrophic events still occur.
 The gap is rarely a missing rule.
 It is usually a leadership and systems gap in how work is planned, resourced, and actually carried out under pressure.
 This is where process safety leadership makes the difference.

-See us at IChemE Hazards 35
+IChemE Hazards 35

 Complex systems create surprising interactions